Alethio/eth2stats-client/README.md

 ## Current live deployments:

-- [https://sapphire.eth2stats.net/](https://sapphire.eth2stats.net/) - Showing stats for Prysmatic Labs's [Sapphire Testnet](https://prylabs.net/participate)
+- [https://eth2stats.io/](https://eth2stats.io/) - Our main deployment.
+Will add new testnets to this as they arrive.

 ## Getting Started (Prysm Sapphire Testnet)